Typhoon Hagibis tears across Japan | DW | 12.10.2019

-Hagibis has slammed into Japan, killing at least four people and triggering landslides and floods.
-Several people have been reported missing, while millions have been ordered to leave their homes.
+Hagibis has slammed into Japan, killing at least 10 people and triggering landslides and floods.
+Several people have been reported missing, while almost half a million homes are without power.

-At least four people were confirmed dead early Sunday after Typhoon Hagibistore across Japan.
+At least 10 people were confirmed dead early Sunday after Typhoon Hagibistore across Japan.

-"Damage from floods and landslides is likely taking place already," an official from Japan's Meteorological Agency said.
-"It is critical that people take action urgently to protect their lives and the lives of loved ones."

-Public broadcaster NHK reported that around 80 people had suffered injuries, while at least 17 were reported missing.
+Public broadcaster NHK reported that around 120 people had suffered injuries, while more than a dozen remained unaccounted for.
+Some 425,000 households were without power, the government said.

+Japanese Prime Minister Shinzo Abe offered condolences to the families of those who died and said the government was working to save lives.

+"The government will do everything in its power to cooperate with relevant agencies to restore services as soon as possible," Abe said.

 Read more: Typhoon Faxai wreaks havoc in Tokyo

+Government spokesman Yoshihide Suga said 27,000 troops and other emergency crews had been deployed to rescue those stranded in flood-hit areas.
+Military helicopters were also involved in search efforts.

+"The major typhoon has caused immense damage far and wide in eastern Japan," Suga said.

-The typhoon caused widespread chaos in and around Tokyo, forcing the suspension of train services and the cancellation of more than a thousand flights.
-Some 270,000 households were without power, NHK said.
+At its peak, the typhoon caused widespread chaos in and around Tokyo, forcing the suspension of train services and the cancellation of more than a thousand flights.

+Wind gusts of up to 216 kilometers per hour (134 miles per hour) lashed parts of the country, while unrelenting rainfall caused several rivers to break their banks.

 Three Rugby World Cup matches were also canceled, while qualifying at the Japanese Grand Prix at the Suzuka circuit, was postponed.

 Hagibis, which means "speed" in Filipino, made landfall southwest of Tokyo at around 7 p.m. local time (1000 UTC) on Saturday.
-Its arrival was followed by a 5.7-magnitude earthquake in Chiba, east of the capital.

-Wind gusts of up to 216 kilometers per hour (134 miles per hour) lashed parts of the country, while record-breaking rainfall caused several rivers to break their banks.
+It was expected to weaken and move out to sea late Sunday.

 Japan receives approximately 20 typhoons per year, but it is rare for Tokyo to be affected.